Gridya/Hello-Sigfox-Via-Terminal-Serial/README.md

   ## Step 4: Sending the first Sigfox uplink message

-Now we will send the first message througt the Sigfox network and check if it has reached backend database.
+Now we will send the first message through the Sigfox network and check if it has reached backend database.
 Follow this steps:

 1. Make sure your Nanofox kit is still powered up.
 (If you did not removed it from USB port you should be good to go!)